fusiondew/Xeverous.github.io/content/generic/glossary.md

 `segfault` - [Segmentation Fault]((https://en.wikipedia.org/wiki/Segmentation_fault)).
 Error caused by dereferencing an invalid poitner (not necessarily a null pointer) or violating virtual memory access.

 `SFINAE` - substitution failure is not an error.
-Template instantiation mechanism used to disable certain implementations based on the type or value properties.
-Explained in relevant TTT chapter.
+Exploit on the C++ template instantiation mechanism used to disable certain implementations based on the type or value properties.
+Concepts leverage SFINAE and offer syntax sugar for various templete tricks.

 `SIGSEGV` - [Signal](https://en.wikipedia.org/wiki/Signal_(IPC)) thown to the program after encountering segentation fault or similar error.